 Business Accounting Terms and Definitions

-There are many reports you should create to track your financial performance as you run your small business.
-Understanding them can help you get ahead of the game.
+You need to create myriad reports to track your financial performance as you run your small business.
+Let’s break down additional financial terms and concepts to help you get ahead of the game.

 A balance sheet gives you a broad look at your assets and liabilities.
 It can be used to find your company’s equity or its net worth.